Liover Peguero Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 17th-ranked team ERA across all league pitching staffs (4.25).
+- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- Cubs pitchers combine to surrender 142 home runs (1.1 per game), the eighth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.